andynguyencoding/lidar_robotcar/README.md

 - **Orange circle**: The car/robot position (center)
 - **Blue line**: Car's forward direction
 - **Green line**: Steering direction based on turn data
-- **Bottom text**: Shows current line number, turn value, and data mode (REAL/AUGMENTED)
+- **Frame Info**: Current frame number, total frames, and data mode (REAL/AUGMENTED)
+- **Input Fields**: Editable angular and linear velocity values with real-time updates

+### Data Processing Workflow

+1. **Load Data**: Use the GUI to select your data file
+2. **Analyze Quality**: Open Data Statistics (Ctrl+I) to assess data quality
+3. **Clean Data**: Use "Impute Invalid Data" to fill missing values
+4. **Augment Dataset**: Use "Augment Data" to create mirrored versions for better ML training
+5. **Inspect Results**: Use inspection mode to verify processing results frame-by-frame
+6. **Save Processed Data**: Use the save function with header preservation options

 ### Data Format

-The visualizer expects CSV/TXT files with:
+The visualizer supports CSV/TXT files with:
-- 360 columns of lidar distance data (one per degree)
+- 360 columns of lidar distance data (one per degree, 0-359)
-- 1 additional column for turn/steering value
+- 1 additional column for turn/steering value (column 360)
+- Optional header row (automatically detected and preserved)
-- Values can be numeric distances or 'inf' for invalid readings
+- Values can be numeric distances, 'inf', 'nan', or '0' for invalid readings
+- Angular velocity values can be positive (right turn) or negative (left turn)

 ### Troubleshooting

+**GUI Issues:**
 - **Configuration window doesn't appear**: The program will fall back to console-based configuration
+- **Buttons not responding**: Ensure you're in the correct mode (continuous vs inspection)
+- **Statistics window not opening**: Try using Ctrl+I or the Data menu option

+**Data Issues:**
 - **File not found errors**: Ensure your data file path is correct and accessible
+- **Invalid data warnings**: Use the "Impute Invalid Data" function to clean your dataset
+- **Header issues**: Use the "Preserve header" checkbox in the statistics window

+**Display Issues:**
-- **Display issues**: Check that your system supports pygame and has proper display drivers
+- **Visualization not updating**: Check that your system supports pygame and tkinter
+- **Performance issues**: Large datasets may require more processing time for statistics

+### Advanced Tips

+- **Data Quality**: Always check the statistics window before training ML models
+- **Processing Order**: Apply imputation before augmentation for best results
+- **Navigation**: Use inspection mode for detailed frame-by-frame analysis
+- **Batch Processing**: Process multiple operations sequentially (impute → augment → save)
+- **Backup**: Always save processed data with descriptive filenames (_imputed, _augmented, etc.)

 ### 3. Model Training
 After visualizing and cleaning your data, proceed with training the machine learning model using Random Forest Regressor from Scikit-Learn.
 This is accomplished using the Jupyter notebooks in the `notebooks/` folder: